abadar05/deploy-opcpublisher-iotedge-module/README.md

 > Note: The entire process will take about ~11 minutes depends on the hardware/model.
 When it shows "Stopped MOXA ThingsPro Updater", you can reboot the device by command listed below.
 The SSH service will be disabled after TPE is installed.

+>Hint: To enable the SSH service again, please login via local web GUI and enable it from the service enablement option.

 ## Reboot Device
 ```sh
 sudo reboot